gbolly/dash-chat/README.md

 ```

 ## Basic Usage
 The simplest way to use the `dash_chat.ChatComponent` is to provide the `messages` prop.
 This is a list of messages that initialize the chat UI.
-Each message is a dictionary that must have the following key-value pairs:
+Each message is an OpenAI-style dictionary that must have the following key-value pairs:
-- `sender`: The message sender, either `"user"` or `"assistant"`.
+- `role`: The message sender, either `"user"` or `"assistant"`.
-- `text`: The content of the message.
+- `content`: The content of the message.

 A dash callback chat function is also required to handle how the messages are updated